-Join us for the 1st Annual Judith E. Voelkl Memorial Recreational Therapy Workshop at Clemson University on March 24, 2014.
-This will be an exciting all-day event with many informative workshops held by some of Recreational Therapy’s top scholars.
+The 2nd Annual Judith E. Voelkl Memorial Recreational Therapy Workshop at Clemson University held on March 2, 2015.
+Last year's event was an exciting all-day affaor with many informative workshops held by some of Recreational Therapy’s top scholars.
 Continuing education credit for all Certified Therapeutic Recreation Specialists is pending approval from the American Therapeutic Recreation Association.

 Ready to discover new things?
 Challenge?
 Adventure?
 Combine service and learning?
 Do you love camp?
 Enjoy working with children?
 A course without any classroom walls...experiential learning at tis best!
-Dr. Gwynn Powell is coming "home" to Clemson and will bring this amazing Study Abroad program to Clemson starting in Summer 2014.
-Email Dr. Powell at firstname.lastname@example.org or email@example.com.
+Dr. Gwynn Powell is coming "home" to Clemson and will bring this amazing Study Abroad program to Clemson.
+Email Dr. Powell at email@example.com or firstname.lastname@example.org.

 Established in May of 2011, The Pre-Collegiate Programs Office, formerly The Office of Summer Programs, was created to minimize risk and liability for youth programs and to become a "one stop shop", providing faculty, staff, students, and external clients with an array of support services to effectively plan, develop, and manage educational and recreational youth programs.